ctsit/nacculator/README.md

 The csv is used by the filter_clean_ptid filter to identify and cull all packets already in NACC's Current database from your input csv.
-It is used to make nacculator run faster for very large databases.
+It is used to make NACCulator run faster for very large databases.

 Example Workflow